alexblackie/watashi/README.markdown

 ## Building

-This site is constructed using a bespoke series of shell scripts (bash, sorry) that parse and assemble all the content and pages.
+This site is constructed using a bespoke series of shell scripts that parse and assemble all the content and pages.

 The only dependencies are the GNU coreutils (`make`, `find`, `cat`, `bash`) and the [`chroma` CLI][1].